transloadit/uppy/website/src/docs/transloadit.md

 ### `importFromUploadURLs`

-Instead of uploading to Transloadit's servers directly, allow another plugin to upload files, and then import those files into the Transloadit assembly.
+Instead of uploading to Transloadit's servers directly, allow another plugin to upload files, and then import those files into the Transloadit Assembly.
 Default `false`.

 When enabling this option, Transloadit will *not* configure the Tus plugin to upload to Transloadit.
 Instead, a separate upload plugin must be used.
-Once the upload completes, the Transloadit plugin adds the uploaded file to the assembly.
+Once the upload completes, the Transloadit plugin adds the uploaded file to the Assembly.

 For example, to upload files to an S3 bucket and then transcode them: